Jayden Bartels: Career

-Bartels began her acting career in 2015 at the age of 11, when she has appeared in episodic roles in the television shows: It's Always Sunny in Philadelphia, Nicky, Ricky, Dicky & Dawn, Walk the Prank, Kidding, Family Reunion, The Really Loud House and Alert: Missing Persons Unit.
+Bartels began her acting career in 2015 at the age of 11, when she appeared in episodic roles in the television shows: It's Always Sunny in Philadelphia, Nicky, Ricky, Dicky & Dawn, Walk the Prank, Kidding, Family Reunion, The Really Loud House and Alert: Missing Persons Unit.

 Bartels made her television debut in the comedy series Clique Wars, where she played the supporting role of Taylor.
 She was cast alongside Laura Krystine and Brisa Lalich in the television film To the Beat!, which was released on March 18, 2018.
 Bartels had a recurring role in Disney Channel comedy series Coop & Cami Ask the World, where she played the role of Peyton.
 She appeared in the comedy film Grand-Daddy Day Care directed by Ron Oliver, which was released on February 5, 2019.

 Jayden has a YouTube channel where she enjoys creating all sorts of content from vlogs to clothing hauls which she shoots and edits herself.
 She created and directed all of her music videos for her original songs which also can be found on her channel.

 In 2020, Bartels was cast to play the lead role in the Nickelodeon's series Side Hustle alongside Jules LeBlanc, Isaiah Crews, Mitchell Berg and Jacques Chevelle, which premiered on November 7, 2020.
 The series ended on June 30, 2022, after two seasons.
 She reprised the role of Avery in To the Beat!: Back 2 School. the second installment in To the Beat! series.

 In 2025, Bartels appeared on the second season of the supernatural horror series Goosebumps.
+She has upcoming roles in the films Slay Day and Lullaby.